Jonathan’s road crash, losing aides sad - Buhari – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

-President Muhammadu Buhari has described as sad the road accident that former President Goodluck Jonathan, was involved in leading to the demise of his two personal staff.
+President Muhammadu Buhari has described as sad, the road accident that former President Goodluck Jonathan was involved in, which led to the demise of his two personal staff.

-According to a statement by Senior Special Assistant on Media and Publicity, Garba Shehu, Buhari said he joins fellow countrymen in praying for the repose of the deceased aides of the former President and urged their families to see their demise as a sacrifice for the nation.
+According to a statement by Senior Special Assistant on Media and Publicity, Garba Shehu, Buhari said he joined fellow countrymen in praying for the repose of the souls of the deceased aides of the former president and urged their families to see their demise as a sacrifice for the nation.

 Leave a Reply